BMark1213/The-Anachronism-Campaign/NPCs/Random NPCs/Cyberpunk/Maera.md

 ## Basics

-This character's name is ✦Maera, **They/Them**
+This character's name is ✦Impulse, **They/Them**

-They are an ✦Tortle **Tattoo Artist**.
+They are an ✦Tiefling **Tattoo Artist**.
 They wear ✦Lime Green clothes with ✦Purple accents.

 They are ✦ridiculous and ✦naive